History of the England national football team: Robson revival, 1982–1990

 England suffered a setback two years later at the 1988 European Championships in West Germany.
-They qualified comfortably for the tournament, but then lost all three of their group games at the finals.
+They qualified comfortably, but six months before the tournament lost key defender Terry Butcher with a broken leg, and went on to be defeated in all three of their group games at the finals.
 These defeats included a 1–0 defeat in Stuttgart by the Republic of Ireland, playing in the finals for the first time and managed by Jack Charlton, a member of England's 1966 World Cup team.
 The tournament also marked the final England appearances of Glenn Hoddle and Kenny Sansom after lengthy careers in the England side.

 England's performance sparked public and media criticism of Robson, who offered his resignation, but it was rejected and he stayed in charge as England looked to qualify for the 1990 World Cup in Italy.
-Qualification was sealed without conceding a single goal in the qualifying stages.
-The tournament was to be Robson's last tournament in charge, as he had decided that he would not extend his contract, and would instead be returning to club football with PSV Eindhoven.
+England finished second to Sweden in their qualifying group, as they sealed qualification without conceding a goal.
+The tournament was to be Robson's last tournament in charge, as he had decided that he would not extend his contract and would instead be returning to club football with PSV Eindhoven.
 It turned out to be England's best World Cup since 1966; after a slow start in the group stage, where they played all their group stage matches in Cagliari on the island of Sardinia at the British government's request, England managed narrow wins after extra-time over Belgium in Bologna and Cameroon in Naples.
 They were beaten in Turin on penalties by West Germany in the semi-finals after a 1–1 draw, with Stuart Pearce and Chris Waddle failing from the spot.

 England lost the third place play-off 2–1 to Italy in Bari, and so finished fourth.
-However, several factors in their World Cup run initiated the rehabilitation of football into British society in the 1990s following the Heysel disaster of 1985: the team's good performance, the relative lack of violence, winning the Fair Play Award, and the emergence of Paul Gascoigne, who famously cried after being booked against West Germany, which would have ruled him out of the final had England won.

-Another star who emerged was David Platt, a midfielder who went as back-up to Bryan Robson, and came back with three goals and an international reputation.
-Shilton retired from international football after the World Cup with 125 caps, a national record.
+Several factors in their World Cup run initiated the international and domestic rehabilitation of the reputation of football in British society following the Heysel disaster of 1985 and hooliganism: the team's good performance, the relative lack of violence, winning the Fair Play Award, and the emergence of Paul Gascoigne, who famously cried after being booked against West Germany, which would have ruled him out of the final had England won.
+Shilton retired from international football after the World Cup with 125 caps, a national record which remains to this day.